 I drank my lemonade sitting on a fallen log where a line of black ants marched through a forest of British soldier lichen, and then feeling refreshed, with renewed hope of discovering the unseen, set a course toward the crest of a ridge peeking above a line of cedar trees.

-The hike toward that ridgeline, a waypoint that vanished as soon as I pressed into the cedars, was my first lesson in how much country can lie between what I see in the distance and where I stand presently.
+The hike toward that ridgeline, a waypoint that vanished as soon as I entered the cedars, was my first lesson in how much country can lie between what I see in the distance and where I stand presently.
 I walked for an hour, first believing I would crest the height of land momentarily, then wondering if I’d veered off in the wrong direction, finally feeling as though perhaps my destination lay in an entirely different dimension – the visible but unreachable home of dragons.

 At a spring, where water flowed from a crack in igneous rock pocked with what appeared to be a record of fossil bird tracks, I decided to turn back, though not before I broke off a piece of stone with my hatchet, hoping to release the creatures that I believed were entombed within.
 The dark shard, a souvenir I wanted to take home, flew ten feet to the edge of young beech trees whose waxy, green leaves entirely hid the world behind.
 I searched for it for several minutes before deciding that it had been swallowed by this foreign land that refused to relinquish even a small piece of its secrets, then took one look into the beech trees where the largest bone I’d ever seen protruded from the ground.